domgiles/BatchTests/README.md

 ### Running Batchtests

 The command only takes the details of the target database, the size of the data sets you want to create and the number of threads used.
 A size of 1 (Default) will generate a 1GB data file.
-It will ultimately generate this dataset 3 times, meaning that a ```-s 1``` will create 3GB of data and 3 indexes so make sure you have enough storage to support any data set you create.
+It will ultimately generate this dataset 3 times, meaning that a ```-s 1``` will create 3GB of data and 4 indexes (1 unique index for the primary key) so make sure you have enough storage to support any data set you create.
 The files it uses to load data into the database will be deleted during the run.

 ```
 BatchTests 0.1